uol-library/spacefinder-ui/_includes/pages/accessibility.md

 We know some parts of this website are not fully accessible:

 * this site uses interactive maps, which a screen reader will not be able to navigate
+* this site loads and displays data interactively - while every attempt has been made to accomodate screen readers, support is still a work in progress

 ### Feedback and contact information